Tick-borne encephalitis: Milk

 Infection acquired through goat milk consumed as raw milk or fresh cheese (Frischkäse) has been documented in 2016 and 2017 in the German state of Baden-Württemberg.
 None of the infected had neurological disease.

+From 1980 to 2021, 384 confirmed cases of TBE in Europe were acquired through the consumption of raw milk or cheese.
+Countries that reported food-borne tick-borne encephalitis (FB-TBE) cases during this period included Slovakia, the Czech Republic, Poland, Hungary, Estonia, Germany, Croatia, Austria, Russia and Slovenia.
+Proven neuroinvasive disease was reported in 53 patients, with the described CNS syndromes including meningoencephalitis, meningitis, and meningoencephalomyelitis.

 Diagnosis

 Detection of specific IgM and IgG antibodies in patients' sera, combined with typical clinical signs, is the principal method for diagnosis.
 The antibodies usually appear within six days after the onset of symptoms and are generally detectable once neurological signs appear.
 IgM antibodies may remain detectable for up to 10 months in both vaccinated individuals and those infected naturally.
 In more complicated situations, e.g., after vaccination, testing for the presence of antibodies in cerebrospinal fluid may be necessary.
-It has been stated that lumbar puncture should always be performed when diagnosing TBE and that pleocytosis in cerebrospinal fluid should be added to the diagnostic criteria.
+It has been stated that lumbar puncture should always be performed when diagnosing TBE and that pleocytosis in cerebrospinal fluid (CSF) should be added to the diagnostic criteria.
+The severity of TBE could be assessed using CSF calcium levels, according to recent studies of diagnostic markers for tick-borne encephalitis virus (TBEV).

 PCR (polymerase chain reaction) method is rarely used, since TBE virus RNA is most often not present in patient sera or cerebrospinal fluid at the time of neurological symptoms.